 You can change to dollars or Maldivian Rufiyaa at the airport.
 There are also banks in Male and Maafushi, but as usual, the bank change rate is probably more expensive than what you can find at home.

 For that reason, I love using my Revolut card to be able to pay in whatever currency and get charged on the exact currency exchange, without extra fees.

 Most businesses accept cards, but not all, so be sure to always carry some cash with you.

 6. Prepare Your Own Food

 Apparently, Maldivians don’t really go out to eat a lot.
-They prefer to eat at home, so there are not many restaurants where to eat.
+They opt to eat at home, so there are not many restaurants where to eat.
 Maafushi has more restaurants and ‘bars’, but other islands have only one or two restaurants.